Dcminh333/VolumeBar9/README.md

 To install on a jailbroken iOS device, add my Cydia repo: [cgm616.me/repo/](https://cgm616.me/repo/).
 Then install the VolumeBar9 package.

 It has a few dependencies: [libcolorpicker](http://git.pixelfiredev.com/pixelfire/libcolorpicker) and [libobjcipc](https://github.com/a1anyip/libobjcipc), which are both most likely installed already on your device.

+libcolorpicker provides a customizable color picker UI for iOS 6, allowing users to easily select and customize colors within jailbroken apps and tweaks.
+Use this to update your colors and transparencies within the device

+libobjcipc enables efficient and secure inter-process communication between apps and processes in jailbroken iOS environments.
+Make sure to have installed to provide with correct tools for the environment.

 Alternatively, you can install and setup [theos](https://github.com/theos/theos), clone this repo, and build it and install it on your device with: